Additional District Parent Supports

-The Minnetonka Parent Education Committee is made up of a representative from each school’s PTO/PTA or Advisory Group as well as school district representatives.
+The Minnetonka Parent Education Committee (Parenting with Purpose) is made up of a representative from each school’s PTO/PTA or Advisory Group as well as school district representatives.
 The group works collaboratively and by consensus to determine, plan, and execute parent education opportunities.
 Parents in our community are hungry for opportunities to learn how to best support and raise healthy, responsible and happy children.
 By combining efforts, bringing in experts, and selecting books that support ongoing learning, this committee is bringing access to higher quality parenting information, in an efficient and cost-effective way.
 As of last year we have been working more closely with Tonka Cares and their new mental health sub-committee to help determine topic areas.

 For information on upcoming speakers visit our website.

 Minnetonka Community Education supports the educational, social and recreational needs of the community by serving children ages birth to five, youth and adults throughout Minnetonka School District and surrounding communities.
 We believe in lifelong learning for all people, birth through adulthood and partnerships that support and strengthen the community, schools and families.

 A SEAC (pronounced “seek”) is an acronym for Special Education Advisory Council, which is a group that provides input on special education issues to its local school district.
 Its purpose is to advise and advocate, not to decide policy.
 Minnesota law requires each school district in the state to have a SEAC although it does not specify how the groups should be organized or what duties they should perform.
 Local SEACs advise school districts on the development of programs and services to meet the special educational needs of children and families.
 By sharing their unique perspective of what it is like to use these services, parents can help the district to be more effective.
 As a result, outcomes for children with disabilities should improve.
 Minnetonka Public Schools SEAC’s mission is to provide education and support to all families with special needs children, while providing networking opportunities.